qu-gg/torch-hypernetwork-tutorials/README.md

 <p align='center'>Fig N. Schematic of the Chunked Hypernetwork.
 Sourced from [1].</p>

 ### How to Parallelize (Conditional) Hypernetworks
-Unconditional Hypernetworks (ones that either have shared ‘task embeddings’ for multi-task learning or just parameterize one task) allow for the use of batching as the goal is learning networks over tasks.
+<b>Unconditional Hypernetworks</b> (ones that either have shared ‘task embeddings’ for multi-task learning or just
+parameterize one task) allow for the use of batching as the goal is learning networks over tasks.
 This allows them to either just split their batch samples into their tasks and run in parallel or do each batch over one task.